Skip to main content

 You should see: image

-To add some data, we can POST directly to the DB service (port 5042):
+To add some data, we can POST directly to the DB application (port 5042):

 curl -X POST -H "Content-Type: application/json" -d '{"title":"The Matrix"}' http://127.0.0.1:5042/movies